VOLTTRON/volttron/services/core/VolttronCentral/README.rst

-The VOLTTRON Central agent allows the control of different VOLTTORN platforms through the  platform agent that are registered.
-The registration of platforms can be initiated either from the platform agent side or from VOLTTRON central requesting to manage a specified platform agent.
+The VOLTTRON Central agent allows the control of different VOLTTRON platforms through the registered platform agents.
+The registration of platforms can be initiated either from the platform agent side or from VOLTTRON Central requesting to manage a specified platform agent.
 Once a platform agent is registered the allowed operations are start, stop, install, and run methods on the registered platform's agents.

 Configuration